-Are you looking for tips for a successful business loan?
-Money tends to rate high on the list of needs for people planning on starting or moving into business ownership.
+Are you seeking advice on securing a successful business loan?
+Money tends to rank high on the list of needs for people planning to start or move into business ownership.
 Here are 7 tips if you need financing for your business.

 1. Clearly identify how much you have available.

 The best place to start is with yourself.
 If you have some capital available to invest in a business, this is a great start, as other parties you approach will take you more seriously.
 They will take you more seriously as they want to see that you have “skin in the game.”
 Once your position is clear, family and friends are the next to approach.
-If you say they have money, make sure it truly is available.
+If you say they have money, ensure it is genuinely available.
 There is nothing more frustrating than approaching professional lenders with your well-thought-out business plan and showing a clear financial plan that includes a partial capital injection from family and/or friends.
-The lender then approves their loan, subject to the other parties contributing, but then everyone finds out the family and or friends have changed their mind, and all the planning by all parties has been a waste of time.
+The lender then approves the loan, subject to the other parties’ contributions.
+However, everyone finds out that the family and/or friends have changed their minds, and all the planning by all parties has been a waste of time.

 2. Identify what you need.

 How much capital do you need and why?
-Is it to buy equipment, buy inventory, pay a franchise fee, down payment on a business, or cash to fund the business operation?
+Is it to buy equipment, purchase inventory, pay a franchise fee, make a down payment on a business, or provide cash to fund the business operation?
 There are different types of lenders for different types of loans.
 Get the “why” worked out quickly so you can find the right lender to approach.

 3. Research your options.

-There are different lenders that focus in different areas of the market.
+Different lenders focus on different areas of the market.
 The prominent place to start is your local bank or credit union.
-Hopefully, you have a good enough relationship to speak to the Business Development Officer at your branch or be referred to this person.
+Hopefully, you have a good enough relationship to speak to the Business Development Officer at your branch.
+Alternatively, refer to this person.
 If this position doesn’t exist, ask to speak with the manager.
-If your bank can’t help, ask for a referral to a lender that can but make sure it’s clear why you need the loan so you are introduced to the right lender.
+If your bank can’t help, ask for a referral to a lender that can.
+Make sure it’s clear why you need the loan, so you are introduced to the right lender.
 Another option is the Small Business Administration (SBA) website, which has a wealth of knowledge.
 Still, need more options?
 Search the web and focus on keywords that are specific to the loan you need.
-For example, if you need a loan for cash flow and have accounts receivable to use as collateral, use “accounts receivable loan” as your keywords, and you will come across lenders that provide factoring.
-Once you find some companies that can help, ensure you are comfortable working with them and research the full costs and terms of the loans.
+For example, if you need a loan for cash flow and have accounts receivable to use as collateral, use “accounts receivable loan” as your keywords.
+You will come across lenders that provide factoring.
+Once you find some companies that can help, ensure you are comfortable working with them.
+Also, research the full costs and terms of the loans.

 4. Support your loan application.